mcbebu/Marlinspike/README.md

 # Marlinspike

+spacy version: 3.4.3
-spacy library may only work in py3.0
+spacy library will only work if these libraries are installed